Mark Leonard Winter

 Mark Leonard Winter is an Australian actor, known for performances in film, television and on stage.

 Early life

 Winter's family moved from Australia to Washington DC, United States, when he was in grade ten.
 It was the freedom of his American school and new friends, that he credits with passion for the arts and creative thinking.
 He states that he started to think a bit too creatively, so his parents sent him back to Australia to attend boarding school where he fell in love with English literature and theatre.

 Winter spent a year studying at Flinders University in Adelaide, South Australia, and then went on to study acting at Victorian College of Arts.

 Career

+Screen

-His screen roles include Balibo (2009), Blame (2010), Dangerous Remedy (2012), Healing (2014), One Eyed Girl (2015), The Dressmaker alongside Kate Winslet, and Little Tornadoes (2020).
-Winter starred in the 2020 thriller film Escape from Pretoria, which was filmed in Adelaide in March 2019.
+Winter's film roles include Balibo (2009), Blame (2010), Dangerous Remedy (2012), Healing (2014), One Eyed Girl (2015), The Dressmaker alongside Kate Winslet, and Little Tornadoes (2020).
+He starred in the 2020 thriller film Escape from Pretoria.